International-Data-Spaces-Association/IDSA-Rulebook/115_Interoperability_in_data_spaces.md

 The simplest model is probably a hierarchical direct-dependency of Data Spaces.
-In a larger Data Space, a smaller sub-Data Space could be created with additional rules, utilizing the governance model of the overarching Data Space, but introducing additional policies for the sub Data Space.
+In a larger Data Space, a smaller sub-Data Space could be created with additional rules, utilising the governance model of the overarching Data Space, but introducing additional policies for the sub Data Space.
 E.g. think of an industrial Data Space where one participant wants to share data only with their direct suppliers instead of the